 The problem light tank designers face is the turret and chassis must withstand recoil of the main gun for thousands of firings.
 In addition, the popular 105mm gun does not have the power to penetrate the frontal armor of a modern heavy tank.
 Firing a missile rather than a gun projectile eliminates these problems and doesn't require a complex stabilized gun nor a long barrel, although a stabilized target sight is required to fire on the move.
 Since the recoil of firing a missile is minor, the firing tube can super-elevated to fire missiles upwards at tall buildings, mountainsides, helicopters, or for very long-range engagements.
-The launch tube does not heat up to produce an infrared signature, and does not have to be replaced every few years.
-In addition, the short launch tube is much lighter than a gun barrel, and is less restrictive in tight terrain like cities and forests.
+The launch tube does not heat up to produce an infrared signature and does not have to be replaced every few years.
+In addition, the short launch tube is much lighter than a gun barrel and less restrictive in tight terrain like cities and forests.

 This was the basic idea for the M551 Sheridan light tank (right) developed for the US Army in the 1960s.
-However, its electronics were crude and the tank also fired a large conventional 152mm low-velocity round with poor accuracy.
+However, its electronics were crude and the tank fired a large conventional 152mm low-velocity round with poor accuracy.
 It also fired the Shillelagh missile, but that was one of the first guided munitions with low reliability.
 An excellent missile system has already been developed and proven for a modern light tank -- the proven laser-designated Hellfire missile.

 Few army officers understand the value of amphibious armored vehicles like Helltanks or the Russian BMP-3 (left) for a tactic like river cruising.
-An entire brigade may enter a large river at dusk in single file and turn downstream.
-Only around three feet of the vehicle will extend above the water, while the engine is literally underwater, which shields most of its noise and infrared signature.
+An entire brigade may enter a large river at dusk in and turn downstream.
+Only around three feet of the vehicle extend above the water while the engine is literally underwater, which shields most of its noise and infrared signature.
 The current in most rivers is strong enough so that engines can be shut off and the vehicle guided with its steering vanes.
 This allows a brigade to ride the current downstream at night in total silence with zero infrared signature.
 Unless an enemy is expecting such a tactic, the brigade should be able to ride the river past enemy lines for almost a hundred miles overnight without burning any fuel.
-This allows Helltanks with amphibious APCs to bypass defenses and appear far in an enemy's rear area, or by passing through "impassible" mountains and forests by using rivers and lakes as roadways.
+This allows Helltanks and amphibious APCs to bypass defenses and appear far in an enemy's rear area, or pass through "impassible" mountains and forests by using rivers and lakes as roadways.